Enichan/textplayer/README.md

 The framework attempts to implement the ABC implementation but for security and reasons of complexity really only supports the features supported by Lord of the Rings Online, with the following caveats:
 <ul>
-<li>ABC files that contain multiple tunes (denoted by the header command 'X: <track>') are parsed as separate tracks and can be played separately.
+<li>ABC files that contain multiple tunes (denoted by the header command 'X: {track}') are parsed as separate tracks and can be played separately.
 By default the first tune is played.
 The TextPlayer Framework will not play multiple tunes in sequence as Lord of the Rings Online does.
 <li>Many advanced features such as repetitions and tuples are unsupported.
 The currently supported featureset is:
 <ul>
 <li>Commented lines (lines starting with the percent sign '%') are supported.